fractalqb/sllm/README.md

    _Note that the readability of a message also depends to a certain extent on its author._

-With this requirements, why was the backtick '`' chosen for markup? – The backtick is a rarely used character from the ASCII characters set, i.e. it is also compatible with UTF-8.
+With these requirements, why was the backtick '`' chosen for markup? – The backtick is a rarely used character from the ASCII characters set, i.e. it is also compatible with UTF-8.
 The fact that it is rarely used implies that we don't have to escape it often.
 This affects backticks